 First published by Bett Harris on September 17, 2019 on Medium

-This can be anything from learning to use chopsticks, or train your brain to use your mouse with your non-dominant hand, to something far more challenging like learning a dance routine, a new language, or to play an instrument.
+Try learning to use chopsticks, or train your brain to use your mouse with your non-dominant hand.
+You could try something more challenging like learning a dance routine, a new language, or to play an instrument.

-This translates to brain growth and leads to healthier more resilient brains.
+This translates to brain growth and a healthier more resilient brain.

 This helps to keep all the lines of communication open and enhances whole-brain thinking.

-I memorize scripture but anything that is substantial like a speech or poem will work, or words to a song.
+I memorize Scripture verses but anything substantial like a speech or poem will work, or words to a song.
 I suggest something with between 50 and 100 words to start, however, if this is too daunting you can start smaller.
 Choose something uplifting to memorize like statements on gratitude, charity, forgiveness, and love.